Film Spoilers and

 The plane's jet engine crashed into the Darko house - a second time - but this time, Donnie was in his bedroom sleeping and perished in the disaster.
 The plane engine emerged from a time portal.

-In the final scene the next day, Gretchen (who hasn't died) rode her bike by Donnie's house and waved to his distraught mother Rose (Mary McDonnell).
-The film's last line was from a young boy named David asking Gretchen whether she knew Donnie or not: "Did you know him?" with her reply: "No."
+In the final scene the next day, Gretchen (who hadn't died) rode her bike by Donnie's house and waved to his distraught mother Rose (Mary McDonnell).
+The film's last line was from a young boy named David asking Gretchen whether she knew Donnie or not:

-The Mysterious Figure in a Red Raincoat Was A Murderess Dwarf in Venice, Not The Ghost of Baxter's Daughter - She Slashed Baxter's Neck and He Bled to Death
+The Mysterious Figure in a Red Raincoat Was A Murderess Dwarf in Venice, Not The Ghost of Baxter's Daughter; The Dwarf Slashed Baxter's Neck and He Bled to Death

-Grieving, haunted art restoration expert John Baxter (Donald Sutherland) sighted an elusive small figure in a bright red hooded coat in a dark Venice alleyway - thinking it was his recently-drowned blonde daughter Christine (Sharon Williams) brought back to life and pursued by a serial killer, he followed and was confronted by what turned out to be his nemesis.
+Grieving, haunted art restoration expert John sighted an elusive small figure in a bright red hooded coat in a dark Venice alleyway.
+Although skeptical and resistant, he thought it was his recently-drowned blonde daughter Christine (Sharon Williams) brought back to life.
+He followed after the enigmatic figure and was confronted by what turned out to be his nemesis - the serial killer who was stalking Venice.

 He fell onto the stone floor and bled to death - punctuated by the peals of bells, swirling camera angles, and quick images from earlier in the film.
 John's funeral at a Venetian canal-side church ended the film.